-In the ‘100WFinTech Changemakers’ series, we are sharing the journey, mission, and learnings of 2 senior FinTech women in the Public Directory from around the world, Rukayyat Kolawole (Germany) and Ann Eberle Thomas (US).
+This edition’s ‘100WFinTech Changemaker’ series, shares the journey, mission, and learnings of two senior fintech women in the Public Directory, Ann Eberle Thomas (US) and Rukayyat Kolawole (Germany).
 We tell stories of how the 100WFinTech Changemakers have created and leveraged opportunities that were open to them via their speech, writing, entrepreneurship, investing, and community building.
-We hope the stories of these female FinTech leaders can inspire the next generation of finance professionals to build a better and more inclusive world by leveraging technology.
+We hope the stories of these female fintech leaders can inspire the next generation of finance professionals to build a better and more inclusive world by leveraging technology.

 We are always looking for Changemakers to profile, please contact us if you know someone we should feature.